brandonplank/flappybird/README.md

 FlappyBird is compatible with all iOS devices, and iOS versions!

 ## Installation
-The '.ipa' file for FlappyBird can be found on the [release page](https://github.com/brandonplank/flappybird/releases).
+The '.ipa' and '.deb' files for FlappyBird can be found on the [release page](https://github.com/ThatcherDev/flappybird/releases).

-Install it using a side-loading software such as Xcode or AltDeploy.
+Install the ipa using a side-loading software such as Xcode or AltDeploy.

+Install the deb using a file manager such as Filza or a package manager such as Zebra.

+The deb can also be installed from [Brandon's repo](repo.brandonplank.org)

 ## Contributing